Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 After hundreds of projects, we see clear patterns in successful IT decisions:

 TCO instead of purchase price.
-The decision is based on 5-10-year costs, not the cheapest offer.
+The decision is based on 5–10-year costs, not on the cheapest offer.

 People before technology.
-Change management starts with the decision - not after go-live.
+Change management starts with the decision—not after go-live.

 Verified references.
-Real conversations with real customers - not glossy case studies.
+Real conversations with real customers—not glossy case studies.

 Not: “Which technology do we need?”

-Rather: "How do we make this decision?"
+But: “How do we make this decision?”

-The Difference
+The difference

 Most IT consultants sell you a solution.